Equalised Odds is not Equal Individual Odds: Post-processing for Group and Individual Fairness: Introduction

 We address these shortcomings by deriving a set of closed-form, continuous, monotonic functions -- see Figure \ref{curves} and Appendix~\ref{curves_proof} -- parameterised only by the thresholds and a probability parameter, making them easy to compute (Section~\ref{systems}).
 We show that these functions are constrained via a maximum derivative, thus preventing a change in score leading to a large shift in classification odds and maintaining individual fairness (Section~\ref{sec::lip}).
 Our approach enables the model owners to prioritise users with higher scores, thus better honouring the underlying score distribution as well as improving the transparency of the process.
 These properties incentivise users to increase their score as such an action improves their odds of a positive outcome -- see Figure~\ref{multi-threshold_cont} for a direct comparison to Figure~\ref{multi-threshold}.
-We analyse our method through the lens of credit scoring for loan allocation (Section~\ref{casestudy}).
-Specifically, we seek equalised odds across the four values of the \emph{race} attribute -- non-Hispanic white (white), black, Hispanic and Asian -- found in the \emph{2003 TransUnion TransRisks Scores}~\cite{feds} (CreditRisk) data set, and show that individual fairness is improved while group fairness and accuracy are preserved.
-In Appendix~\ref{apx:compas} we report an additional set of experiments for the COMPAS data set, which is used for recidivism prediction~\cite{angwin2016machine}.
-In summary, our contribution is threefold: \begin{enumerate*}[label=(\arabic*)] \item we demonstrate that fixed randomisation for group fairness violates individual fairness; \item we derive a set of closed-form, continuous and monotonic probability functions; and \item we show that these continuous curves preserve group fairness and improve performance while adhering to the constraint imposed by individual fairness. \end{enumerate*}
+We analyse our method in two case studies -- through the lens of credit scoring for loan allocation in Section~\ref{sec:creditriskstudy}, and risk of recidivism in Section~\ref{sec:compasstudy}.
+For the credit scoring case study we seek equalised odds across the four values of the \emph{race} attribute -- non-Hispanic white (white), black, Hispanic and Asian -- found in the \emph{2003 TransUnion TransRisks Scores} (CreditRisk) data set~\citep{feds}, whereas for the recidivism case study we enforce equalised odds across a combination of two \emph{races} -- Caucasian and African America -- and two \emph{sexes} -- male and female -- found in the \emph{2016 ProPublica Recidivism Risk Score} (COMPAS) data set~\citep{feds}.
+In both cases, we show that individual fairness is improved while group fairness and accuracy are preserved.
+In summary, our contribution is threefold: \begin{enumerate}[label=(\arabic*)] \item we demonstrate that fixed randomisation for group fairness violates individual fairness; \item we derive a set of closed-form, continuous and monotonic probability functions; and \item we show that these continuous curves preserve group fairness and improve performance while adhering to the constraint imposed by individual fairness. \end{enumerate}